Projects & Exhibitions

 4/6-5/19/2019

-Two-person exhibition with Wyne Veen at LVL3 that examined what it means to be with or without context through individualized methods.
-The show reconsidered how information is distilled, experienced, or processed through installation and discrete works.
-I exhibited two wall works US and Time, a sculpture Untitled, and an installation News piece.
+Two-person exhibition with Wyne Veen at LVL3 explored the meaning of being with or without context through individualized methods.
+The show reexamined how information is distilled, experienced, and processed through installations and discrete works.
+I displayed two wall pieces titled US and Time, a sculpture named Untitled, and an installation called News piece.
 A poem was written as a key.
-Read poem

 Image list